rswagner13/Pokemon-App/README.md

 ### Description
 ---
 <p align="center">
-  This is a full-stack MEN app that allows users to add any shiny Pokemon they want, and
+  This is a full-stack MEN app that allows users to add any shiny Pokemon they want to it, as well as add reviews of what they think about each Pokemon
 </p>

 ### ⬇️ Installation